Chart Color Schemes

 Nagambie features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.2% of all households, including 19.7% couples with children, 32.3% couples without children, and 8.6% single parent families.
+Family households comprise 61.2% of all households, including 19.7% couples with children, 32.3% couples without children, and 8.6% single parent families.
 Non-family households account for the remaining 38.8%, with lone person households at 35.9% and group households comprising 2.6% of the total.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.4.
+The median household size is 2.1 people, which is smaller than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households